 Third, you can appoint a registered agent service for a fee.
 This is a third-party company that is set up to receive service of process and correspondence on behalf of the LLC or corporation.
 The registered agent service will then have your legal documents forwarded upon receipt.

 If you don’t appoint a registered agent, you run the risk of losing “good standing” with the state in which you do business.
 That means that your company may face serious commercial and legal repercussions including the following:

-- Inability to gain access to the state court system that will risk your protection.
+- Inability to gain access to the state court system, which will risk your protection

-For example, if a business is incorporated in Delaware, but is operating out of a California office, then the principal place of business would typically be that California office address.
+For example, if a business is incorporated in Delaware but is operating out of a California office, then the principal place of business would be that California office address.

 Professional Image - Having your customers send mail to what is obviously a home address can be unprofessional.
 For example, your customers won’t take you seriously or might think your business is a scam if your address looks like “1122 Cherry Hill, Apt.
 8”.

 Is a Registered Agent Address and a Business Address the Same

 A registered agent is not the same as a mailing address or physical address.